paulfioravanti/steno-dictionaries/README.md

       I am able to write raw steno strokes.
     - `RA*UF`: "Raw steno off".
 Turns off "raw steno" and restores the original dictionary stack.
+  - [VLC][] Shortcut commands:
+    - `RAO*E`: "Rewind".
+Maps to VLC's "Step Backward" command.
+Really helpful when doing dictation and the dialogue gets too far ahead of where you are.
+    - `TP*F`: "Fast Forward (FF)".
+Maps to VLC's "Step Forward" command.
+Just here to be the mirror of the above `RAO*E` command.

 - **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
 More information about the concept of